albush/Getting-Started-Guide/chapters/GettingStarted_2.md

 * Keep up to date with security patches
 * Filter out malicious traffic to your sites with tools like [CloudFlare](https://www.cloudflare.com/) or [Incapsula](https://www.incapsula.com/)

----
+## Backups & Monitoring

 Just as important as beginning or migrating your app to Rackspace is protecting that app with a solid backup and monitoring plan.

-## Backups
+### Backups
 Backups are important if you need to restore your site should a server fail for any reason.
 There are many ways to backup your site and content.
 We recommend using a combination of [server images](http://www.rackspace.com/knowledge_center/article/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image), file-level [differential backups](http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-create-a-backup-0), and [configuration management](https://developer.rackspace.com/blog/devops-automation-series-images-vs-config-management/) to achieve a robust, comprehensive [backup strategy](http://www.rackspace.com/blog/backup-strategies-for-cloud-web-apps-google-hangout-recap/).

 We recommend that you use [Cloud Backup](http://www.rackspace.com/cloud/backup) on the following directories:

-### Linux
+#### Linux

 * Web/App servers: Verify/configure backup jobs for your Web/App servers /home /root /etc /var/www
 * Database servers: Verify/configure Database backups (frequent backups and long retention are recommended)